 A central air conditioner is used in a home to provide cooling by circulating cool air through ducts from an air conditioner unit typically situated outside the house.
 The energy use of a central air conditioner highly depends on the climate of the region, a central air conditioner will run 3 to 7 months of the year depending on the outside temperature.
-An average central ac will use 3000 to 5000 watts of power every hour for around 9 hours a day during the hotter months.
+An average central ac will use 3000 to 5000 watts of power for around 9 hours a day during the hotter months.

 Click calculate to find the energy consumption of a central air conditioner using 3500 Watts for 3 hours a day @ $0.10 per kWh.
 Running 3 hours a day is the same as running 9 hours a day for 4 of the warmer months.